dicusa/AI-bot-with-Python/README.md

   - It waits for audio input from microphone of a device with the help of speech-recognition library.
   - The audio input then converted into text with the help of speech-to-text (STT) recognition library.
   - The text output obtained by the STT recognition library is checked to contain a particular phrase or a word to triggr any relevant action.
-  - When pharse or word is matched then the equivalent function code is called to perform the task.
+  - When phrase or word is matched then the equivalent function code is called to perform the task.

 ## Libraries Used